FirstEnergy Corp. (FE) Shares Up Despite Recent Market Volatility

 FirstEnergy Corp.
-(NYSE: FE)’s stock price has increased by 3.76 compared to its previous closing price of 37.75.
-Despite this, the company has seen a fall of -1.53% in its stock price over the last five trading days.
+(NYSE: FE)’s stock price has increased by 1.73 compared to its previous closing price of 38.62.
+Despite this, the company has experienced a 2.42% gain in its stock price over the last five trading sessions.
 Barron’s reported on 02/24/23 that FirstEnergy Should Thrive as America Goes Electric

 Is It Worth Investing in FirstEnergy Corp.
 (NYSE: FE) Right Now?

 FirstEnergy Corp.
-(NYSE: FE) has a higher price-to-earnings ratio of 55.25x compared to its average ratio,, and the 36-month beta value for FE is at 0.44.
-Analysts have varying views on the stock, with 9 analysts rating it as a “buy,” 0 rating it as “overweight,” 6 as “hold,” and 0 as “sell.”
+(NYSE: FE) has a price-to-earnings ratio that is above its average at 55.42x. and a 36-month beta value of 0.44.
+Opinions on the stock are mixed, with 8 analysts rating it as a “buy,” 0 as “overweight,” 6 as “hold,” and 0 as “sell.”

 Sponsored

-The average price suggested by analysts for FE is $43.86, which is $4.75 above the current market price.
-The public float for FE is 571.68M, and currently, shorts hold a 1.30% of that float.
-The average trading volume for FE on March 27, 2023 was 3.76M shares.
+The average price predicted for FirstEnergy Corp.
+(FE) by analysts is $43.77, which is $4.63 above the current market price.
+The public float for FE is 571.68M, and at present, short sellers hold a 1.30% of that float.
+On March 30, 2023, the average trading volume of FE was 3.86M shares.

 FE’s Market Performance